s0lari/Hornets-Nest/README.md

 To_Base64('A-Za-z0-9+/=')
 ```

+Update 2019-08-21 - just found this cool git that has a bunch more recipes: https://github.com/mattnotmax/cyber-chef-recipes

 **Decrypt Strings in Group Policy Preference File format (to check the above, as well as for offensive checks).**
 ```
 From_Base64('A-Za-z0-9+/=',true)